Totality for Mixed Inductive and Coinductive Types: Introduction

 \subsubsection{SubML}

-C. Raffalli and R. Lepigre also used the size-change principle in order to check correctness of recursive definitions in the language SubML~\cite{subml}.
+C. Raffalli and R. Lepigre used the size-change principle to check correctness of recursive definitions in the language SubML~\cite{lepigre_raffalli:subml}.
 Their approach uses a powerful but non-standard type theory with many features: subtyping, polymorphism, sized-types, control operators, some kind of dependent types, etc. On the downside, it makes their type theory more difficult to compare with other approaches.
 Note that like in Agda or \chariot, they do allow arbitrary definitions that are checked by an incomplete totality checker.
-The similarity of the approach isn't surprising considering previous collaborations between the authors.
 One interesting point of their work is that the size-change termination is only used to check that some object (a proof tree) is well-founded: even coinductive types are justified with well-founded proofs.